Skip to main content

 However, it is recommended that individuals with compromised immune systems discuss their personal risks and benefits with a healthcare provider to determine whether to receive the vaccine or if they may need additional doses.

 Knowing the potential for a lower immune response, if someone with an immune-compromising condition decides to get vaccinated, it will be important to get all recommended doses, depending on their condition.
-They may also choose to continue practicing other public health measures during periods of high virus circulation.
+Some people may be eligible for ongoing treatment with a monoclonal antibody product called Pemgarda, and some may choose to continue practicing other public health measures during periods of high virus circulation.

 A note about GBS and influenza vaccines